hollaex/hollaex-cli/README.md

 ### Uninstallation

-As as installing HollaEx CLI, You can use one simple command down below to completely remove HollaEx CLI from your computer.
+Similar as installation, Uninstalling HollaEx CLI is easy either.
+You can use one simple command below to completely remove HollaEx CLI from your computer.
+=
 ```
 curl -L https://raw.githubusercontent.com/bitholla/hollaex-cli/master/uninstall.sh | bash
 ```